 The preserve gets its name from the 1700 foot Brushy Peak.
 It hosts a great variety of wildlife including amphibians, reptiles, mammals and birds.
 The area is also home to many wildflowers, shrubs, woodland habitats, spring-fed ponds and coast live oak.
 The area lies at the center of a network of ancient trade routes that linked Bay Area Ohlones, Bay Miwoks, and Northern Valley Yokuts, who were drawn to the area for economic, and social events.
 There are about ten miles of dirt trails for hiking, bicycling and horses.
 Bring water with you since there is none on site.

 This park is 60 acres built on the site of a former landfill and offers views of the three bay bridges, Alcatraz, and Angel Island.
 Picnic areas can be reserved.
-There are hiking trails throughout the shoreline and wetland areas including a 1.25 miles trail around the parks perimeter.
+There are hiking trails throughout the shoreline and wetland areas including a 1.25 mile paved trail around the parks perimeter.
 At the north end of the park is a wildlife sanctuary.
 Portable toilets are available but only limited parkting.

 There are approximately 24 miles of paved and unpaved trails and paths for hiking and bicycling within Pleasanton including some separate bike paths.
-For a trail map, please click Pleasanton City Trail Map

 The park is home to 978 acres of marshland and rolling grassland covered hills.
 It is popular for walking, bicycling and bird watching.
 On site is a 2,000-year old Tuibun Ohlone Indian shellmound sites and its archaeological resources.
 There are trails through the marsh and trails with views of San Francisco and the South Bay.
 At the visitor center, there are restrooms and drinking fountains.
 A bird and butterfly nectar garden is near the visitor center.

 This is a 2.5 mile beach with sand dunes.
 The beach hosts Elsie Roemer Bird Sanctuary at the east end of the park which harbors aquatic birds and other salt marsh creatures.
 Crab Cove at the north end of the park is a marine reserve where all plant and animal life is protected.
-For a map of the park, please click here

 This 360 acre park has about two miles of unpaved trails around the the fishing lake with trails to the east for hikers only and trails to the west for hikers and bicycles.
 Picnic tables, drinking fountains, and restrooms are plentiful.
-For a map of the park, please click here

 The park is 5,000 acres where visitors can explore miles of hiking in a valley surrounded by oak trees and hosting a lake five miles long.
 There are many paved paths such as west shore trail and a portion of the east shore trail but very few flat trails.
-For trail maps of the north side of the park, please click here and for the south side of the park, please click here

 Don Castro Regional Park is 101 acres with a fishing lake, swim lagoon and paved and unpaved trails for pedestrians and bicycles.
 The trails around the lake and lagoon are for hiking only.
 There is wilderness around the two water areas that is home to turtles, frogs, ducks, raccoons and deer.
-For a map of the park, please click here

 The Wildlife refuge hosts over 280 species of shorebirds and waterfowl as well as other wildlife.
 It covers 30,000 acres and a variety of habitats including open bay, salt pond, salt marsh, mudflat, upland and vernal pool.
 There many miles of dirt trails throughout the refuge.
 Trails are open to hikers and bicycles.
-For a map of the park, please click here

 The park is 4,763 acres with 20 miles of multi-use dirt trails that comprise these parklands.
 Trails are easy to moderate with up to an 800 foot elevation change.
 There is a large dirt parking lot.
 There are restrooms near the Garin Barn and drinking fountains in the picnic area.
-For a park map, please click here

 The 102 acre park has walking trails (Iron Horse Trail), bike paths, fishing pond, nature pond and restrooms.

 The main trail of the 241-acre preserve is a 1.7-mile, self-guided nature loop trail with total elevation change of about 300 feet with a view of Mt Diablo on a mostly shaded trail.
 It highlights the continual display of blossoming plants that are rare to the East Bay due to the unique climate and soil conditions in this area.
 Explore a variety of ferns, toyon, gooseberry, creambush, currant, California hazelnut, manzanita, monkey flowers, live oaks and bay laurels.
 You can sample the huckleberries along the trail in the summer.
 Dirt lot parking for 12 cars.
 Portable toilets are on site.
-Click here for huckleberry map

 Situated in the Oakland Hills, Joaquin Miller Park contains one of the only Urban Second Growth Redwood Groves in existence.
 The park is 500 acres and is used for picnics, hiking, bird watching, horseback riding, bicycling, dog walking and jogging.
 Park elevation ranges from about 800 feet to 1500 feet.
 There is a mix of shady and exposed trails.
-For a map of the park, please click here

 Lake Chabot Reservoir is a 315 acre lake that was built in 1874 as a primary source of water for the East Bay.
 Services include boat rentals, the Marina Cafe, picnicking, grassy play area, horseshoe pits, hiking, bicycling, jogging, and running trails, and seasonal lake boat tours.
 Lake Chabot offers over 20 miles of hiking trails that connect to the additional 70 miles of trails in adjoining Anthony Chabot Regional Park.
 Narrow single track trails are closed to bicycles.
 Enjoy scenic walks on the 280 acre Fairmont Ridge or take the Lake Chabot History Walk.
-For a preview of the walk, please click here For a trail map, please click here
+For a preview of the walk, please click here

 The Park is set on 450 acres with an 83 acre lake.
 Amenities include picnic areas, walking paths, tennis courts, fishing, snackbars and a golf driving range.
 People walk, run and jog the two mile paved path around lake perimeter.